FikaWorks/grgate/README.md

 ### Repository config

-The `globals:` section of the GGate configuration can be overriden from the repository itself.
-If you create a file named `.ggate.yaml` at the root of the repository, GGate will read it before processing the repository.
+The `globals:` section of the GRGate configuration can be overriden from the repository itself.
+If you create a file named `.grgate.yaml` at the root of the repository, GRGate will read it before processing the repository.

 ```yaml
 # only process releases with tag matching a regular expression pattern